janainaanjos/Staircase_Function/staircase_function_python_master/README.md

 - filtering.py:
-	General Python module containing the functions to compute the non-regularized and regularized directional derivatives, S-function, S-function values linear model, analytical signal amplitude and tilt derivative.
+	General Python module containing the functions to compute the non-regularized and regularized directional derivatives, S-function, regularization parameters,
+        analytical signal amplitude and tilt derivative.

 - synthetic_data.py:
 	Python script to generate the synthetic results.
-The script loads the total-field anomaly of a synthetic model from the file "synthetic_data.dat" and computes the non-regularized and regularized directional derivatives, S-function, S-function values linear model, analytical signal amplitude and tilt derivative using the functions in "filtering.py".
+The script loads the total-field anomaly of a synthetic model from the file "synthetic_data.dat" and computes the non-regularized and regularized directional derivatives, S-function, regularization parameters, analytical signal amplitude and tilt derivative using the functions in "filtering.py".
 The figures are generated using the function "plot_figure.py".

 - real_data.py:
 	Python script to generate the real results.
-The script loads the total-field anomaly of a real data from the file "real_data.xyz" and computes the non-regularized and regularized directional derivatives, S-function, S-function values linear model, analytical signal amplitude and tilt derivative using the functions in "filtering.py".
+The script loads the total-field anomaly of a real data from the file "real_data.xyz" and computes the non-regularized and regularized directional derivatives, S-function,
+        regularization parameters, analytical signal amplitude and tilt derivative using the functions in "filtering.py".
 The figures are generated using the function "plot_figure.py".

 - plot_figure.py: